dscode89/tast-brief-frontend/to-do-list.md

   - have a think about what attributes you would want to make

-- refactor so that the the product column isn't being used for the footer list and products

-  - they have too many differences

 - RESPONSIVENESS OF EVERYTHING

 - first hero should probably have an action also

 - refactor NavLinksBurgerMenu - feels too wet.

+- figure out why the animation isn't working across different browsers